 - jam and clotted cream, to serve

 (2) Sift the flour, salt and baking powder into a large bowl.
-Rub in the butter gently until it resembles fine breadcrumbs.
+Rub in the butter gently until it resembles fairly fine breadcrumbs.
 Stir in the sugar, the lemon zest and most of the milk, mixing it in with a knife until it comes together to a very soft dough.
 Add more milk if needed: you want it slightly on the wetter side than drier, but not too sticky.

 (4) Brush the tops with the egg, taking care not to let the egg run down the sides (which could prevent some of the rise you are looking for).
-Pop them onto the hot baking sheet and bake for about 12-15 minutes until well risen and golden brown.
+Pop them onto the hot baking sheet and bake for 12-15 minutes until well risen and golden brown.